openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 7. After pressing **OK**, it may take some time before the Omnipod responds and inserts the cannula (1-2 minutes maximum), so be patient.

     If RileyLink is out of range of the pod being activated, you will receive an error message **No response from Pod**.
-If this occurs, move the RileyLink closer (~50 cm away or less) to but not on top of the Pod and click the **Retry** button.
+If this occurs, move the RileyLink closer (~30 cm away or less) to but not on top of or right next to the Pod and click the **Retry** button.

     If the RileyLink is out of Bluetooth range or does not have an active connection to the phone, you will receive an error message **No response from RileyLink**.
 If this occurs, move the RileyLink closer to the phone and click the **Retry** button.